joeappleton18/com-1028-labs/part-2.md

 - When I send a GET request to /todos?status=active, I should receive a list of active todos.
 - When I send a request with an invalid id, I should receive a 404 status code.

-To get the above tests to work, you'll need to add the following imports to the top of the `IntegrationTests` class:
+To get the above tests to work, you'll need to ensure the following imports are at the top of the `IntegrationTests` class:

 ```java
 import static io.restassured.RestAssured.given;